Path

 We have set a 2025 target of a 25% reduction in the carbon intensity of our portfolio, which is equivalent to a score of 111.

 *The carbon emissions of companies (Scope 1 and Scope 2) in which we invest, either directly or indirectly are considered.
-In scope assets are equity and credit asset (ex-semi government and ABS).
+In scope assets are equity and credit assets (ex-semi government and ABS).
 The emission of holdings are calculated as:

 • Emission of invested asset = (investment holdings/company enterprise value)* total company emission (level 1 and 2)